gieoon/Days-Left/README.md

 # Your life is fleeting

 Stop wasting time on things that don't matter.
-I want to be reminded of how my life is passing quickly everyday.
+This reminds me everyday of how my life is passing quickly., and how many more sunsets I will get to see.
+(Not many recently)

 # How to use